A solvable walking model for a two-legged robot: Conclusions

 \section{Conclusions}

-The soluble walking model introduced leads to the following conclusions: \begin{itemize} \item[a)] The articulated two-legged robot motion along a flat surface is possible provided that the initial angular speed of the standing leg obeys the condition ${\dot \phi_0}^2>2\frac{g}{\ell} (1-\cos \beta/2 )$, or, equivalently, that the initial pendulum energy obeys the condition $E_0 >mg\ell$, where $m$ is the mass of the two-legged robot, $\ell $ is the length of the legs, and $g $ is the acceleration of gravity.
-Under these conditions, gaiting is stable along horizontal surfaces, and the motion is reversible in time. \item[b)] The robotic leg must have an internal energy supply mechanism so that, in the transition between steps, the system receives the energy $E_p$, calculated in \eqref{eqR6a} and \eqref{eqR6b}.
-The energy cost of walking after $n$ steps is $E_0+(n-1)E_p$.
-The speed of the stride of the two-legged robot is
+The solvable walking model introduced leads to the following conclusions: \begin{itemize} \item[a)] The articulated two-legged robot motion along a flat surface is possible provided that the initial angular speed of the standing leg obeys the condition ${\dot \phi_0}^2>2\frac{g}{\ell} (1-\cos \beta/2 )$, or, equivalently, that the initial pendulum energy obeys the condition $E_0 >mg\ell$, where $m$ is the mass of the two-legged robot, $\ell $ is the length of the legs, and $g $ is the acceleration of gravity. \item[b)] The robotic leg must have an internal energy supply mechanism so that, in the transition between steps, the system receives the energy $E_p$, calculated in \eqref{eqR6a} and \eqref{eqR6b}.
+The energy cost of walking after $n$ steps is $E_0+(n-1)E_p$. \item[c)] The speed of the stride of the two-legged robot is

-where $F$ is the elliptic integral of the first kind and $A=\sqrt{2E_0/(m\ell^2)-2g/\ell}$. \item[c)] For each value of the pendular energy $E_0$ of the two-legged robot, there is a value of the opening angle $\beta$ that maximises the robot speed (figure~\ref{figR-4}).
-Moreover, the larger the strides, the larger the energy necessary to maintain gaiting, and the greater the energy $E_0$, the smaller the angular opening of the legs to maximise the two-legged robot speed. \item[d)] The articulated two-legged robot can move along continuous uneven surfaces and inclined planes, provided that the distance from the tip of the trailing leg to the ground during the second phase of the foot movement is larger than the roughness of the ground \eqref{rough}.
+where $F$ is the elliptic integral of the first kind and $A=\sqrt{2E_0/(m\ell^2)-2g/\ell}$.
+Under these conditions, gaiting is stable along horizontal surfaces, and the motion is reversible in time. \item[d)] For each value of the pendular energy $E_0$ of the two-legged robot, there is a value of the opening angle $\beta$ that maximises the robot speed (figure~\ref{figR-4}).
+Moreover, the larger the strides, the larger the energy necessary to maintain gaiting, and the greater the energy $E_0$, the smaller the angular opening of the legs to maximise the two-legged robot speed. \item[e)] The articulated two-legged robot can move along continuous uneven surfaces and inclined planes, provided that the distance from the tip of the trailing leg to the ground during the second phase of the foot movement is larger than the roughness of the ground \eqref{rough}.
 The distance from the tip of the trailing leg to the ground can be adjusted by choosing robot parameters (figure~\ref{figR-7}). \end{itemize}

-In conclusion, the model of a two-legged robot presented here realistically describes the different types of biped motion and allows for plasticity and adaptability of gaiting.
-This soluble two-legged robot model is structurally stable, as minor variations on the initial conditions and robot parameters lead to neighbouring closed trajectories in phase space.
+In conclusion, the solvable model of a two-legged robot presented here realistically describes the different types of biped motion and allows for plasticity and adaptability of gaiting.
+This model is stable, as minor variations on the initial conditions and robot parameters lead to neighbouring closed trajectories in phase space.